adrazd/ad_portfolio/2-AB-testing/README.md

 ![Train with cookie cats and fast food](images/2projects_train.png)<br>
-This is a README file for double project at Turing
+This is a README file for AB testing doubleheader
-DS Module 2 Sprint 2

 ### Description
 In this sprint learners were required to analyze two datasets.